 - A final financial report due within 3 months of the project end date.

-Grant recipients are expected to meet with a representative of Weiss to discuss the progress of their work.
+Grant recipients are expected to meet with a representative of The Weiss Fund to discuss the progress of their work.
 Once grants have been awarded, researchers will have complete academic freedom, subject to the normal rules of their institution.

 Grant recipients must adhere to these terms of award.
 Non-compliance with these requirements may affect your eligibility for future Weiss Fund opportunities.